Angelo Santangelo's Ancestors

 ~< Back to Chart >~

-Angelo Gaspare Santangelo was baptized on May 5, 1611, in the St. Vito church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Vita Bruno and her husband Giuseppe Santangelo.
-(Mouse over and click on his baptism record image upper right to enlarge in a new window or tab.)
 On October 3, 1632, Sciacca notary Giacomo Lauro filed a notarial marriage contract for Angelo to marry Francesca Maria Quartararo.
+(Mouse over and click on their marriage contract entry image upper left to enlarge in a new window or tab.)
 She was also born in Sciacca and baptized in the St Vito’s church parish on September 7, 1611, the daughter of Angela Galluzzo and her husband Vincenzo Quartararo.
 (Mouse over and click on her baptism record image lower right to enlarge in a new window or tab.)
+She is also the much younger sister to ancestor Vito.
 Church banns for Angelo and Francesca to marry were read a week after the contract was signed, beginning on October 10th, then 17th, and lastly on the 24th.
 The next day, October 25, 1632, Angelo and Francesca, both 21 years old, were married at St Vito’s church in Sciacca.
-(Mouse over and click on his Latin church baptism record image upper left to enlarge in a new window or tab.)
+(Mouse over and click on their Latin church marriage record image middle left to enlarge in a new window or tab.)

 Unfortunately, at this time, nothing else is known about them.